Pyrometer: Principle

-This output is used to infer the object's temperature from a distance, with no need for the pyrometer to be in thermal contact with the object; most other thermometers (e.g. thermocouples and resistance temperature detectors (RTDs)) are placed in thermal contact with the object, and allowed to reach thermal equilibrium.
+This output is used to infer the object's temperature from a distance, with no need for the pyrometer to be in thermal contact with the object; most other thermometers (e.g. thermocouples and resistance temperature detectors (RTDs)) are placed in thermal contact with the object and allowed to reach thermal equilibrium.

 Pyrometry of gases presents difficulties.
-These are most commonly overcome by using thin filament pyrometry or soot pyrometry.
+These are most commonly overcome by using thin-filament pyrometry or soot pyrometry.
 Both techniques involve small solids in contact with hot gases.

 History

+The term "pyrometer" was coined in the 1730s by Pieter van Musschenbroek, better known as the inventor of the Leyden jar.
+His device, of which no surviving specimens are known, may be now called a dilatometer because it measured the dilation of a metal rod.

 The earliest example of a pyrometer thought to be in existence is the Hindley Pyrometer held by the London Science Museum, dating from 1752, produced for the Royal collection.
 The pyrometer was a well known enough instrument that it was described in some detail by the mathematician Euler in 1760.

-The potter Josiah Wedgwood invented a different type of pyrometer to measure the temperature in his kilns, which first compared the color of clay fired at known temperatures, but was eventually upgraded to measuring the shrinkage of pieces of clay, which depended on kiln temperature.
+Around 1782 potter Josiah Wedgwood invented a different type of pyrometer (or rather a pyrometric device) to measure the temperature in his kilns, which first compared the color of clay fired at known temperatures, but was eventually upgraded to measuring the shrinkage of pieces of clay, which depended on kiln temperature (see Wedgwood scale for details).
 Later examples used the expansion of a metal bar.

-In 1860s-1870s brothers William and Werner Siemens developed a platinum resistance thermometer, initially to measure temperature in undersea cables, but then adapted for measuring temperatures in metallurgy up to 1000 C, hence deserving a name of a pyrometer.
+In the 1860s–1870s brothers William and Werner Siemens developed a platinum resistance thermometer, initially to measure temperature in undersea cables, but then adapted for measuring temperatures in metallurgy up to 1000 °C, hence deserving a name of a pyrometer.

+Around 1890 Henry Louis Le Chatelier developed the thermoelectric pyrometer.

 The first disappearing-filament pyrometer was built by L. Holborn and F. Kurlbaum in 1901.
 This device had a thin electrical filament between an observer's eye and an incandescent object.
 The current through the filament was adjusted until it was of the same colour (and hence temperature) as the object, and no longer visible; it was calibrated to allow temperature to be inferred from the current.